pl31/heroku-jupyter/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+If you forked this repository, you can link it to your heroku app afterwards.

 ### heroku - manual deployment

 Push this repository to your app or fork this repository on github and link your